SRH Symposium 2026- Full Agenda

 Matt Bambach - Water Resources Director, Protect Our Water JH

-Cheryl Eddy Miller - Water Quality Section Chief, USGS Wyoming-Montana Water Science Center
+Cheryl Eddy Miller - Acting Hydrologic Surveillance Branch Chief, USGS Wyoming-Montana Water Science Center

 Carlin Girard - Executive Director, Teton Conservation District

-Ron Steg - Assessment and TMDL Program Lead, Wyoming Department of Environmental Quality
+Ron Steg - TMDL, Assessment, and Nonpoint Source Program Supervisor, Wyoming Department of Environmental Quality

 Moderated Q&A by Matt Bambach - Water Resources Director, Protect Our Water JH